bernie-g/geckolib-docs/docs/3.0.0/index.md

 !!! warning
     GeckoLib 3.0.0 is currently in beta.
-It is currently only available on Forge 1.15.2, but it will be available on Fabric 1.15.2 soon.
+It is currently only available on Forge 1.15.2, 1.16.4, and Fabric 1.16.4.
+We are in the process of backporting to 1.12.

 # Installation